-This classic pasta salad is made with a tri-color rotini, filled with vegetables and cheeses, and coated in a scratch-made vinaigrette.
-The perfect recipe to feed a crowd.
+Classic pasta salad is made with a tri-color rotini, filled with vegetables and cheeses, and coated in a homemade vinaigrette.
+The perfect recipe to feed a crowd!

 Pasta salad is a classic picnic recipe.
 What barbecue is complete without a batch of pasta salad that's large enough for a crowd?

 You'll love this classic pasta salad recipe because it's quick, easy, and made from scratch.
 It's filled with rotini pasta, pepperoni, two kinds of cheeses, plenty of veggies, and a homemade vinaigrette dressing.

 It also makes enough to feed 24 people or more.
 If you're looking to serve a smaller crowd, it's easy to cut the recipe in half by adjusting the 'servings' bar in the recipe card.
 You may also like our BLT pasta salad recipe - it serves 12.

 Serve this pasta salad at your next family gathering, barbecue, picnic, or birthday party.
 This reader-favorite recipe is popular year round!